Background

 Use SAVE to save your progress.
 Use RESTORE to restore a saved game.

 Use UNDO to undo the last move.
-This is handy if you change your mind or make a mistake.
-You shouldn't be able to get killed or get into an unwinnable situation in this game.
-(UNDO is not available with the z3 version of the game.)
+This is handy if you get killed, change your mind or make a mistake.
+You can get killed in this game, but you shouldn't be able to get into an unwinnable situation.

 Use AGAIN (or G) to repeat the last command.

-Use WAIT (or Z) to do nothing apart from passing the time.
+Use WAIT (or Z) to do nothing apart from pass the time.

 Use HELP to get a brief reminder of how to play the game or HINT to get a context-sensitive hint related to the current location.